-Pedestrian seriously injured after crash in Greenmeadows, Napier
+Pedestrian critically injured after crash in Greenmeadows, Napier

-A pedestrian is suffering serious injuries after being hit by a car in Napier.
+A pedestrian is suffering critical injuries after being hit by a car in Napier.

 Emergency services were called to the crash on Gloucester St, Greenmeadows, at 6.35pm.